codeigniter4/CodeIgniter4/README.md

 Please read the *Contributing to CodeIgniter* section in the user guide

 ## Server Requirements
-PHP version 7 or higher is required.
+PHP version 7 or higher is required, with the following extensions installed:

+- intl

 ## Running CodeIgniter Tests
 Information on running CodeIgniter test suite can be found in the [README.md](tests/README.md) file in the tests directory.